-Have you ever revisited a favorite spot in the backcountry, only to find it transformed into a passable imitation of a poorly managed landfill?
-That’s been happening more and more often to me these days.
-Now I’m wondering if it’s just a local phenomenon, or if the problem’s bigger.
-The upshot?
-I’ve spent this week talking trash.
-Let’s hope that it’s just the start of a long and productive conversation.
+Have you ever revisited a favorite spot in the backcountry or along a quiet back road, only to find it transformed into a passable imitation of a poorly managed landfill?
+That’s been happening more and more often to Tamia these days.
+Now she’s wondering if it’s just a local phenomenon, or if the problem’s bigger.